uptane/pures/pure3.md

 * Description of vulnerability
 * Examples (if applicable)

 Give us a reasonable time to correct the issue before you disclose the vulnerability.
-We care deeply about security, but we're an open-source project and our team consists mostly comprised of volunteers.
+We care deeply about security, but we're an open-source project and our team consists mostly of volunteers.

 We will acknowledge the contributions of security researchers (if desired)